OmarShafie/hadith/README.md

   - All controllers on a drawer
   - font sizes controller
   - find similar hadiths (mutaba'at & shuhood)
   - Search by أطراف , تخريج, or exact match+similarity
+  - Search by book title

 Visualization Library Limitations:
 - Highlight full route on node click => Documentation: "For this chart, only one entity can be selected at a time."